SanthoshRaju91/fullstack-lookup/README.md

 <b>Server static files</b> - In a fullstack application, you can serve the backend and client on two different ports, but by doing so, we might land in a issue which haunts everyone.

 That is, Content Security policy.
-Please don't be intimidated, its simple as it doesn't sound to be.
+Please don't be intimidated, it is simple as it doesn't sound to be.
 Ways you can fix it is by providing CSP rules which I discussed above in the `config/middleware.js` section.

 Or taking the client dist / build folder and serving it from backend itself.
-Which shares the resource both on the same origin.
+Which shares both the resources on the same origin.

 That is the advantage of using Express.
 You not only build API's but also serve static files.

-<b>Global error handler</b> - If you have an error, at any part of the application, one way to not crash the application is to add error handlers.
+<b>Global error handler</b> - If you have an error at any part of the application, one way to not crash the application is to add error handlers.

 But with a codebase which can span to a large extent, having a error handler all over the place only increases your worry in finding where is the issue.

-One way to resolve this issue is using a global error handler in the `index.js`
+One way to resolve this issue is to use a global error handler in the `index.js`

 ```javascript